sshagun2708/AutoPOM-Agent/README.md

 # AutoPOM-Agent
-**AutoPOM Agent** streamlines test engineering by instantly converting web URLs and uploaded test cases into structured, optimized Playwright Page Object Model (POM) files.
-It bridges the gap between manual requirements and scalable automation, drastically reducing development time while ensuring robust, reliable test suites for any application.
+AutoPOM AI autonomously creates frameworks, writes optimized code, and executes tests with zero human intervention.
+It instantly converts URLs and test cases into structured Playwright POM suites, and shares interactive HTML reports upon completion, bridging manual requirements and scalable automation to drastically reduce development time.

 ## Installation
 To get started with AutoPOM-Agent, follow these steps: